slicer69/JailManager/README.md

 This project provides a simple shell script for creating and managing jails.
-It does not require any dependencies other than Bash and it works on any FreeBSD system (version 13.x and newer) with either the UFS or ZFS filesystem.
+It does not require any dependencies other than Bash and it works on any FreeBSD system (version 13.x and newer) in the -RELEASE branch with either the UFS or ZFS filesystem.

 To get started, first install bash: